China–Egypt relations: Military

 1970–80s, China delivered B-6 bomber and F-6 fighter to Cairo and received several MiG-23 from Egypt.
 Egyptian navy received ships in the 1980s from China including submarines and frigates.
 China has also helped Egypt develop its own missile systems.

 Egypt was one of the top Middle Eastern purchasers of Chinese conventional arms from 1978 to 2019.

 The K-8E is an Egyptian variant of the Chinese Hongdu JL-8, exported as the Karakorum-8 (or K-8) to (among others) Pakistan, Zambia and Myanmar.
 The K-8E's manufacture at the Arab Organization for Industrialization (AOI) Aircraft Factory began in 2000, under an agreement between the AOI and CATIC, the Chinese state-owned aerospace manufacturer, to produce a total of 60 K-8s over five years.
-The contract, valued at US$347.4 million, was signed in 1999 in connection with the state visit by Chinese president Jiang Zemin that year.
+The contract, valued at US$347.4 million, was signed in 1999 in connection with the state visit by Chinese leader Jiang Zemin that year.
 Initially, most of the parts were manufactured in China and the aircraft were assembled in Egypt, but by the end of the programme the manufacture was to be carried out entirely at the AOI Aircraft Factory.
 It is located in Helwan.
 In May 2012 six Egyptian drones of ASN-209 was built in collaboration with a Chinese defence manufacturer during the first phase and are fully operational under the Egyptian armed forces according to Hamdy Weheba.

 China and Egypt held first joint naval drills in June 2015.

 In 2018, the Egyptian air force first publicly demonstrated its Chinese-made CAIG Wing Loong drones.

 On 19 April 2025, Egypt and China held their first joint drill near the Israeli border.
 Additional joint air force exercises - namely fighter jet exercises - were conducted in May 2025.